Insulinde (political party): Insulinde Magazine

 August 1914 Insulinde published its bi-weekly Dutch & Malay language paper, named ‘De Goentoer’ (The Thunder), edited by Javanese Insulinde member Darnakoesoemo, a close friend of IP leader Tjipto.
 To the great dismay of the authorities It still called for independence of the Dutch East Indies, “free of foreign tyranny” and defended the interests of indigenous and Indo people alike.

-Contributors Darnakoesoemo and fellow Javanese Marco Kartodikromo aka Mas Marco, were considered “extremely dangerous” and were prosecuted for subversive activity by the authorities for which they served time.
+Contributors Darnakoesoemo and fellow Javanese Marco Kartodikromo Mas Marco, were considered “extremely dangerous” and were prosecuted for subversive activity by the authorities for which they served time.
 Mas Marco went to the Netherlands for 5 months after his sentence in 1916.
 In the Netherlands he was surprised and impressed, as other indigenous exiles and student activists were before him, by the much greater levels of freedom of speech and political freedom granted there.

 Once back in the Dutch East Indies his writing became even more “radical”, and he was sentenced to a relatively heavy prison term of two years.
 The ’’Insulinde’’ party founded a committee and fund to support Mas Marco, his family and other persecuted activists.